cmahnke/vorsatzpapier/content/post/deutsche-wiegenlieder/index.en.md

 It serves as a background for the [Krähenbeißer](https://krähenbeisser.de).

 <!--more-->
-# About the book

-This endpaper is taken from the book "Deutsche Wiegenlieder" by Hans Fraungruber, published around 1909 by Verlag Gerlach and Wiedling, Vienna and Leipzig. <a class="worldcat" href="http://www.worldcat.org/oclc/256761549">&nbsp;</a>

 # Update 9/25/2020

 The background of the [Krähenbeißer](https://krähenbeisser.de) has been [updated](/post/niedersachsens-sagenborn).